Jungledyret Hugo: Characters

-Rita is a young red fox kit who befriends Hugo on the streets of Copenhagen.
-She and Hugo quickly become best friends.
-She is kind, streetwise, spunky, and has a decent amount of common sense—unlike Hugo, who is rather impulsive.
-She lived with her mother and her two little brothers and one little sister in a den near some railroad tracks, until the second movie, where she gets dragged along for the ride by Hugo, who was escaping from Cupmann and his henchmen.
+Rita is a young red fox who befriends Hugo on the streets of Copenhagen.
+She is kind, streetwise, spunky, and has a decent amount of common sense, unlike Hugo, who is rather impulsive.
+She lived with her mother and her two little brothers and one little sister in a den near some railroad tracks, until the second film, where she gets dragged along for the ride by Hugo, who was escaping from Cupmann and his henchmen.
 Her father is never mentioned.
-A romance between Hugo and Rita is hinted in the first movie and later made sexually suggestive in the second movie, but the animated series and third film later minimized this element to the point where it was only mentioned on a few occasions.
+A romance between Hugo and Rita is hinted in the first film and later made sexually suggestive in the second one, but the animated series and third film later minimized this element to the point where it was only mentioned on a few occasions.

-In the original Danish production, Rita was voiced by Kaya Brüel in Danish and Holly Gauthier-Frankel in the Miramax dub.
+Rita was voiced by Kaya Brüel in Danish and Holly Gauthier-Frankel in the Miramax dub.